-last stand 36"x36" oil and wax on panel
+car culture (10W) 36"x36" oil and wax on panel

 I use paint to manipulate the context of everyday surroundings.
 Tensions and spatial relationships are continually evaluated and adjusted, resulting in layered works which reinforce a sense of harmony, time and eventual decay.
+The current body of work extracts material from specific locations in Arizona, Pennsylvania, and New York.
+The references accumulated over the past years are processed and manipulated to create imagery that emphasizes fragmented color and space, linear repetition, and atmosphere.